Stable-1/2 Bridges and Insurance: Multiple lines of business

 \section{Multiple lines of business}

-We shall generalise the paid-claims model to achieve two goals.
-The first is to allow more than one paid-claims process, and allow dependence between the processes.
-The second is to keep the dimensionality of the calculations low with a view to practicality.
+We shall generalise the paid-claims model to achieve two goals: the first is to allow more than one paid-claims process, and allow dependence between the processes; the second is to keep the dimensionality of the calculations low with a view to practicality.
 The following results can be applied to the modelling of multiple lines of business or multiple origin years when there is dependence between loss processes.
+We proceed to consider an example with two paid-claims processes.
+We set $f_t^c(x)=f_t(x)$ as given by (\ref{eq:StableDen}), and $f^c_{tT}(x)=f_{tT}(x)$ as given by (\ref{eq:kernel}).
+Here we have introduced the superscript to emphasise the dependence on $c$.
+Let $\{S(t,T^*)\}$ be a stable-$\half$ random bridge with terminal density $p(z)=\nu(\dd z)/\dd z$, and with activity parameter $c$.
+Fix a time $T<T^*$, and define a pair of paid-claims processes by